travis-ci/docs-travis-ci-com/user/integration/platformio.md

 ## .travis.yml Settings

 Please read the official
-[PlatformIO & Travis CI](http://docs.platformio.org/en/latest/ci/travis.html) documentation before deploying to PLatformIO.
+[PlatformIO & Travis CI](http://docs.platformio.org/en/latest/ci/travis.html) documentation before using PLatformIO.

 PlatformIO is written in Python and is recommended to be run within a [Travis CI Python isolated environment](/user/languages/python/#Travis-CI-Uses-Isolated-virtualenvs):